medialab/toflit18/fosdem2019/presentation.md

 ---

 #### why ?
-- trade flows actually forms a network
+- trade flows actually form a network
 - to dynamicaly aggregate flows by any classification
 - to be able to change classifications without having to reindex
 - because we used it with pleasure [see FOSDEM 2016](https://archive.fosdem.org/2016/schedule/event/graph_processing_mysql_to_graph/)